MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ServicePrincipal.md

 ```

 ### -ServiceId
-The ServiceId parameter specifies the unique ServiceID GUID value for the service principal.
+The ServiceId parameter specifies the unique object id GUID value for the service principal.
 For example, 7c7599b2-23af-45e3-99ff-0025d148e929.

 To find the ServiceId value of the Azure AD service principal, use the Get-AzADApplication cmdlet in the Azure Az PowerShell module.
 For installation instructions, see [Install the Azure Az PowerShell module](https://docs.microsoft.com/powershell/azure/install-az-ps).

+The ServiceId value can also be found under `Enterprise applications -> Object ID` path in Azure AD portal.

 ```yaml
 Type: String